Hyperelliptic curves mapping to abelian varieties and applications to Beilinson's conjecture for zero-cycles

-The main motivation for looking at hyperelliptic curves mapping to $A$, besides the fact that they give easy relations in $F^2(A)$, is that there is a natural way to construct such curves by pulling back rational curves in the Kummer surface $K=\Kum(A)$ associated to $A$.
-In particular, if Bogomolov's conjecture is true for the Kummer surface $K$, then \autoref{abel} gives that Beilinson's conjecture will be true for both $K$ and $A$.
+The main motivation for looking at hyperelliptic curves mapping to $A$, besides that they give easy relations in $F^2(A)$, is that there is a natural way to construct such curves by pulling back rational curves in the Kummer surface $K=\Kum(A)$ associated to $A$.
+In particular, if Bogomolov's conjecture is true for the Kummer surface $K$, that is, if every point of $K(\QQ)$ lies on a rational curve, \black then \autoref{abel} gives that Beilinson's conjecture will be true for both $K$ and $A$.
 In \autoref{curvessection}, following this recipe, we construct a large countable collection of hyperelliptic curves mapping to an abelian surface isogenous to a product of elliptic curves. \black

 \begin{theo} Let $\kk$ be an algebraically closed field admitting an embedding $\kk\hookrightarrow\C$.
 Let~$A$ be an abelian surface over $\kk$ and suppose $A$ is isogenous to a product $E\times E'$ of two elliptic curves.
-For infinitely many positive integers $g\geq 2$, there exist infinitely many non-isomorphic genus $g$ hyperelliptic curves $H$ with maps $f:H\to A$ such that negation on $A$ induces the hyperelliptic involution on $H$ \black and such that $(\mu\circ f)(H)$ is birational to $H$ for all isogenies $\mu$ from~$A$. \end{theo}
+For infinitely many positive integers $g\geq 2$, there exist infinitely many non-isomorphic genus $g$ hyperelliptic curves $H$ with maps $f \colon H\to A$ such that negation on $A$ induces the hyperelliptic involution on $H$ \black and such that $(\mu\circ f)(H)$ is birational to $H$ for all isogenies $\mu$ from~$A$. \end{theo}

 The proof involves considering the Kummer surface $K=\Kum(E\times E')$ associated to $E\times E'$ and giving it the structure of an elliptic fibration.
 Using addition in the Mordell-Weil lattice we produce infinitely many rational curves in $K$.
 Each choice of a Mordell-Weil element pulls back to a hyperelliptic curve in $E\times E'$, with genus lying in a certain explicit interval depending on the canonical height of the corresponding Mordell-Weil element.
 We show that both endpoints of this interval can be made arbitrarily large, which gives us curves~$H$ of arbitrarily large genus.
-Finally, to obtain infinitely many non-isomorphic hyperelliptic curves of the same genus, we consider the same construction for any isogenous pair of elliptic curves, noting that over an algebraically closed field of characteristic $0$ any isogeny class of elliptic curves has infinitely many isomorphism classes.
+Finally, to obtain infinitely many non-isomorphic hyperelliptic curves of the same genus, we replace each of $E$ and $E'$ by an isogenous curve \black and then consider the same construction, noting that over an algebraically closed field of characteristic $0$ any isogeny class of elliptic curves has infinitely many isomorphism classes.